-The electronic components industry, particularly the discrete semiconductor sector, is characterized by litigation regarding patent and other intellectual property rights.
-We have on occasion been notified that we may be infringing patent and other intellectual property rights of others.
+Litigation regarding patent and other intellectual property rights is prevalent in the electronic components industry, particularly the discrete semiconductor sector.
+We have on occasion been notified that we may be infringing on patent and other intellectual property rights of others.
 In addition, customers purchasing components from us have rights to indemnification under certain circumstances if such components violate the intellectual property rights of others.
-Further, we have observed that in the current electronic component and semiconductor industries' business environment, companies have become more aggressive in asserting and defending patent claims against competitors.
+Further, we have observed that in the current business environment, electronic component and semiconductor companies have become more aggressive in asserting and defending patent claims against competitors.
 We will continue to vigorously defend our intellectual property rights, and may become party to disputes regarding patent licensing and cross patent licensing.
 Although licenses are generally offered in such situations and we have successfully resolved these situations in the past, there can be no assurance that we will not be subject to future litigation alleging intellectual property rights infringement, or that we will be able to obtain licenses on acceptable terms.
 An unfavorable outcome regarding one of these matters could have a material adverse effect on our business and operating results.